-Under Schneider’s leadership the Warriors’ season ticket base has grown to a franchise record 14,500 seats, and he spearheaded a successful renewal strategy that has resulted in a 90-percent-plus season ticket renewal rate in each of the past six seasons.
-The Warriors launched a Priority Wait List for season tickets prior to the 2013-14 season, and that list has grown to more than 43,000 members who are committed to purchasing season tickets if/when they become available.
+Under Schneider’s leadership the Warriors’ season ticket base has grown to a capped-out level of 12,000 seats, and he spearheaded a successful renewal strategy that has resulted in a 90-percentplus season ticket renewal rate in each of the past six seasons.
+The Warriors launched a Priority Wait List for season tickets prior to the 2013-14 season, and that list has grown to more than 40,000 members who are committed to purchasing season tickets if/when they become available.
 He pushed the organization to successfully adopt a dynamic ticket pricing model prior to the 2011-12 campaign, and mirrored the innovative model on the suite level shortly thereafter.
-He led the Warriors to a 291-game and counting sellout streak by the end of the 2017-18 season, during which the Warriors received a league leading five “best in industry” awards at the 2018 NBA Sales and Marketing Meetings.
+He led the Warriors to a franchise-record 343-game-and-counting sellout streak by the end of the 2018-19 season, during which the Warriors received a league-leading five “best in industry” awards at the 2019 NBA Sales and Marketing Meetings.

 A Bay Area native, Schneider graduated from UCLA in 2001 with a degree in business economics and an accounting minor.
-A diehard fan of both the San Francisco 49ers and San Francisco Giants, and an owner of LAFC, he lives in Hillsborough with his wife Amanda and their son Tommy.
+A die-hard fan of both the San Francisco 49ers and San Francisco Giants, and an owner of Los Angeles Football Club (LAFC), he lives in Hillsborough with his wife Amanda and their son Tommy.